-- Select a user realm on which you want to implement a RADIUS request attributes policy by selecting Users > User Realms > Select Realm > Authentication Policy > RADIUS Request Policies. - 2.
-Click Add to populate the Selected RADIUS Request Attributes Policies list from the available RADIUS Request Attribute Policies.
-The RADIUS request policies selected must be passed to allow users to access a realm. - 3.
+Select a user realm on which you want to implement a RADIUS request attributes policy by selecting Users > User Realms > Select Realm > Authentication Policy > RADIUS Request Policies.

+- 2. Click Add to populate the Selected RADIUS Request Attributes Policies list from the available RADIUS Request Attribute Policies.
+The RADIUS request policies selected must be passed to allow users to access a realm.
+To configure RADIUS request policies, see here. - 3.
 Select the Allow access to realm if any ONE of the selected policies are passed check box if you would like to allow access if any one of the selected policies is passed. - 4.
 Click Save Changes.